 This list includes a few destinations in Palestine, as many people traveling to Israel usually take the chance to cross the border and explore there as well.

-21 Fantastic Places To Visit In Israel
+20 Fantastic Places To Visit In Israel

 Among the many landmarks in Jerusalem, make sure not to miss the Western Wall, the Dome of the Rock and the Church of the Holy Sepulcher.

 The Tower of David and the City of David are two excellent archaeological sites that will help you get a better understanding of the history of Jerusalem, from its foundation to modern times.
-Both of them offer incredible light shows.
-I recommend joining a guided tour of the City of David and underground Jerusalem such as this one to make the most of it.
+Both of them offer light shows.

 For incredible views of the city head over to Mount of Olives, a historic cemetery in East Jerusalem, right before sunset.
 You may even want to join this Mount of Olives tour for a deeper experience.
-On the way there, make sure to stop at the Garden of Gethsemane – the site where Jesus prayed with his disciples.
+On the way there, stop at the Garden of Gethsemane – the site where Jesus prayed with his disciples.

-If you enjoy markets, make sure to get lost inside the Old City Suq and – in the modern city – Mahane Yehuda.
+If you enjoy markets, you’ll appreciate getting lost inside the Old City Suq and – in the modern city – Mahane Yehuda.
 The latter one is particularly lively on Friday mornings, when people are shopping right before the start of Shabbat.
-You may even want to join this Shabbat experience tour

 To discover more amazing things to do in Jerusalem, read my posts: